rarimo/rarime/packages/snap/README.md

 });
 ```

-### Create an identity
+### Get identity
-Returns did and did in big int string format if they are exists, otherwise method throws error.
+Returns DID and DID in big int string format if they are exists, otherwise method throws error.

 ```javascript
 await window.ethereum.request({